17-year-old girl commits suicide after gang-rape in Haryana, one arrested | Law-Order

 The accused have been booked for kidnapping, gangrape, abetment to suicide and under relevant provisions of the Protection of Children from Sexual Offences (POCSO) Act and the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, he said.

-The body was sent for a post-mortem examination, which was conducted by a board of three directors, the DSP said.
+The body was sent for a post-mortem examination, which was conducted by a board of three doctors, the DSP said.